-Description of Organization: The GEO Prep Academy of Greater Baton Rouge (the School) is a nonprofit organization established in 2015 for the purpose of operating a charter school located in Baton Rouge, Louisiana.
-The School was created to ensure that all students show growth in character, academics, life skills, the arts, and wellness using teaching skills tailored to meet the needs of each student.
+Organization: The GEO Prep Mid-City of Greater Baton Rouge (the "School") is a nonprofit organization established in 2017 for the purpose of operating a charter school located in Baton Rouge, Louisiana.
+The School is a free public charter school serving students from kindergarten through 8th grade and is committed to ensure that all students show growth in character, academics, life skills, the arts, and wellness using teaching skills tailored to meet the needs of each student.

-The School's initial school year began in August 2015.
+The School's initial school year began in August 2017.
 The Louisiana State Board of Elementary and Secondary Education ("BESE") granted the School a Type 2 charter.
 The School has full responsibility for its finances and operations and operates under an 8-member School Board.